Kanhur Pathar: People

-Majority of people are literate.
+The majority of people are literate.
 The old trend of earning bread by doing unskilled labour work in Mumbai is slowly diminishing.
-Education is the main motive of youngsters for survival.
+Education is the main motive of young for survival.

-It is drought prone, semi arid region receiving scanty rainfall of around 20".
-Frequent droughts make life of local dwellers and farmers unbearable.
+It is a drought prone, semi arid region receiving scant rainfall of around 20in per year.
+Frequent droughts make the life of local dwellers and farmers unbearable.
 So people migrate to cities or other places.

-Agricultural area of Kanhur is situated nearly on ridge line of Krishna (Bhima) and Godavari basin.
-Local farmers rear cows for milk and produce green peas to survive the unfavourable conditions.
+The agricultural area of Kanhur is situated nearly on ridge line of Krishna (Bhima) and Godavari basin.
+Local farmers raise cows for milk and produce green peas to survive the unfavourable conditions.